Charles Ives: Reception

 Recognition of Ives's music steadily increased.
 He received praise from Arnold Schoenberg, who regarded him as a monument to artistic integrity, and from the New York School of William Schuman.
 Shortly after Schoenberg's death (three years before Ives died), his widow found a note written by her husband.
 The note had originally been written in 1944 when Schoenberg was living in Los Angeles and teaching at UCLA.
 It said: "There is a great Man living in this Country – a composer.
 He has solved the problem how to preserve one's self-esteem and to learn[sic].
 He responds to negligence by contempt.
 He is not forced to accept praise or blame.
 His name is Ives."

-Ives reportedly also won the admiration of Gustav Mahler, who said that he was a true musical revolutionary.
-Mahler was said to have talked of premiering Ives's third symphony with the New York Philharmonic, but he died in 1911 before conducting this premiere.
-The source of this account was Ives; since Mahler died, there was no way to verify whether he had seen the score of the symphony or decided to perform it in the 1911–12 season.
-Ives regularly attended New York Philharmonic concerts and probably heard Mahler conduct the Philharmonic at Carnegie Hall.